Martin Wroe - Greenbelt

 “I loved reading Dave’s story.
 Christians have struggled with the question of what it really means to follow Jesus.
 Secular people observing what Christians do have scratched their heads and asked the same question.
 Readers will find in Dave Andrews’s life story an answer.
 And it is inspiring.”

-Senior Fellow, Centre for Public Christianity, and author of A Lot With A Little
+Tim Costello AO, Senior Fellow, Centre for Public Christianity, Author of A Lot With A Little

 “I thought I knew Dave well . . . a man deeply devoted to living his life as a follower of Jesus, dedicated to service to others. . . .
 However, reading ‘To Right Every Wrong’ provided me a deeper insight into his calling to be a prophet . . . who showed me, a devout Muslim woman, what it means to deeply love God by relating to others, and to live that love passionately and compassionately in today’s quite often troubled world.”